 Glossy, sticky leaves

-Small bumps that look like little scales - mostly on stems, leaf joints and along leaf veins
+Small bumps that look like scales - mostly on stems, petioles, top side of the leaves and along leaf veins

-Make sure to thoroughly check the undersides of leaves as well.
 Although individual scale insects are small, they tend to gather in clusters, which makes them easier to spot.
 They can vary in size, shape and color between all the different species.
 Among the most common scale insects are: Brown soft scale, Hemispherical scale and Ivy Scale.

-Treatment: Scale is difficult and very time-consuming to get rid of.
+Scale insects are difficult and very time-consuming to get rid of.
 This is the treatment we recommend:

 1. Isolate the affected plant

-Female adult scales fix themselves in place on their host plant and dont move but newly hatched and male insects do.
+Female adult scales fix themselves in place on their host plant and don't move but newly hatched insects do.
 Because of this, it’s best to isolate the plant to avoid the spread of young scales, called ‘crawlers’

 Make sure to also check surrounding plants for scale insects